DrDaveTurner/HPC-User/episodes/introduction.md

 The first few chapters concentrate on discussing performance issues at the conceptual level with practical examples.
-**These examples are currently given in Python but it is intended to eventually have the user choose the language that the examples display in to make it more appropriate to teach this to groups primarily interested in R, Matlab, or C/C++ too**.
+**These examples are currently given in Python but it is intended to eventually have the user and instructor choose the language that the examples display in to make it more appropriate to teach this to groups primarily interested in R, Matlab, or C/C++ too**.
 As the lesson proceeds these same concepts will be used in different